Senior Lecturer - Association for Dementia Studies

 Kate Read joined the Association for Dementia Studies as a Senior Lecturer in 2009.

-Kate’s particular interests and expertise includes: the development of innovative health and social care services, extracare housing, the experience of family carers, involvement of experts by experience, end of life care, and the challenges and achievements of commissioning and developing of services for older people.
+Kate’s particular interests and expertise include: the development of innovative health and social care services; extracare housing; the experience of family carers; involvement of experts by experience; end of life care; and the challenges and achievements of commissioning and developing of services for older people.

 - Certificate of Qualification in Social Work (1980) University of Kent at Canterbury

 - Further and Adult Education Teacher’s Certificate (1990) Bilston Community College

 - M.A. in Social Work (1981) University of Kent at Canterbury

 - M.A. in Gerontology (1999) University of Keele

 - Post graduate Certificate in Higher & Professional Education (Distinction) (2009) Staffordshire University

 Kate Read is a senior lecturer who joined the Association for Dementia Studies in 2009.
 She has been instrumental in developing and delivering education and training across a wide range of dementia care topics, particularly leadership programmes.
 She has worked in partnership with many NHS Trusts, Local Authorities and care providers to provide specialist education and training for professionals and staff working in care homes, hospitals and in peoples’ own homes.
 She lectures on a number of bespoke commissioned courses and university programmes.

 She has also taught on a number of University of Worcester degree and postgraduate courses.
 These include co-leading module MSAP4110 Working with people with dementia - Applying the Admiral Nursing Competency Framework which was developed to support the continuing development of Admiral Nurses.